 If you find this article useful, please consider signing up for my newsletter to get notified when I share new articles.

 Images captured using the ASI533MC Pro.
-See a large version of NGC 7822 on Astrobin.

 The ZWO ASI533MC Pro